shreyavaidy/Artificial-Intelligence/README.md

 # Artificial-Intelligence

+Everything is basically just AI today right?
+So I had to make a repo with this name.
+That's all.

-Work done to solve some AI problems and assignments.
-Im also adding some cool stuff based on AI algorithms that I found through my explorations of the internet (check it out if you'd like :P)
+But besides the excellent naming, I also added some code I wrote on AI problems and assignments.
+Shall also try to update with other useful things that I found through my explorations of the inter-webs.
+Stay-tuned for more commits ;)

 * Solving N-puzzle
 * Learning to code adversarial search